sergiy79/codecombat/Developer-environment.md

 <a name="windows_details"></a>
 ###Windows
 ##### The-fully-automatic-easy-way:
-Download the latest version [here](https://s3.amazonaws.com/CodeCombatLargeFiles/coco-dev-win-setup-2.1.zip) and/or follow the instructions from [this step-by-step guide](https://github.com/codecombat/codecombat/wiki/Setup-on-Windows:-a-step-by-step-guide).
+DISCLAIMER DOWNLOAD LINKS DO NOT WORK TEMPORARILY!!
+(We'll be fixing them shortly) Download the latest version [here](https://s3.amazonaws.com/CodeCombatLargeFiles/coco-dev-win-setup-2.1.zip) and/or follow the instructions from [this step-by-step guide](https://github.com/codecombat/codecombat/wiki/Setup-on-Windows:-a-step-by-step-guide).
 The complete process is fully automated for all supported Windows versions.

 We support the following, and only the following versions: